Skip to main content

 13 results returned

-• Differentiation in Inquiry Journeys
+• Differentiation in Inquiry

 Participants explore how Inquiry Journeys tools and resources can be used to differentiate for learners.
 They consider the natural differentiation opportunities in an inquiry-based approach and explore instructional support within the curriculum.